 The best way to fight this growing trend is to help addicted individuals get into treatment, and raise awareness about the risks associated with prescription opioids like Percocet.
-Vertava Health can assist you in finding resources for treatment.
+Vertava Health can assist you in finding resources for oxycodone treatment.

 When people enter treatment, they can learn to manage their addiction, and eventually abstain from the use of substances altogether.
 Behavioral therapy remains the most effective form of treatment for opioid addiction as it teaches addicted individuals to focus on a substance-free lifestyle.
-Rebuilding life outside of substance abuse is key to a successful recovery.
+Rebuilding life outside of substance use is key to a successful recovery.

 What Is Percocet?